openwrt/packages/net/travelmate/files/README.md

 * download the package [here](https://downloads.lede-project.org/snapshots/packages/x86_64/packages)
 * install 'travelmate' (_opkg install travelmate_)
 * configure your network:
-    * recommended: use the LuCI frontend with automatic STA interface setup and connection manager
+    * recommended: use the LuCI frontend with builtin interface wizard and a wireless station manager
     * manual: see detailed configure steps below
     * at least you need one configured AP and one STA interface